yandex-research/vqdm/README.md

 ```
 ### How to quantize a model with VQDM
 Please see examples of quantization, finetuning, metric calculation and image_generation scripts in the repository.
-For quantization - quantization.sh
+For quantization - `quantization.sh`
-For finetuning - finetuning_quantization.sh
+For finetuning - `finetuning_quantization.sh`
-For image generation for Human eval - eval_image_generation
+For image generation on a set of prompts - `eval_image_generation.sh`
-For metric calculation - metric_calculation.sh
+For metric calculation - `metric_calculation.sh`

 ```
 Main CLI arguments:
 - `CUDA_VISIBLE_DEVICES` - by default, the code will use all available GPUs.
-If you want to use specific GPUs (or one GPU), use this variable.
+If you want to use specific GPUs (or one GPU), set up this variable.
 - `--calibration/finetune/evaluation nsamples` - the number of calibration/finetune/evaluation prompts
 - `--num_codebooks` - number of codebooks per layer
 - `--nbits_per_codebook` - each codebook will contain 2 ** nbits_per_codebook vectors